Guide to French Red Wines By Region

 Cinsault

-A key part of the Mediterranean viticultural diet, Cinsault needs first-rate terroir if the winemaker has aspirations to premium quality.
+A key part of the Mediterranean viticultural diet, Cinsault needs first-rate terroir if the winemaker wants premium quality.
 Sometimes derided for its tendency to crop at high yields, Cinsault needs very poor and infertile soils and judicious pruning.
-However, the best examples are delightfully perfumed and fresh, with black pepper, violets, and strawberry aromas.
+However, the best examples are delightfully perfumed and fresh, with black pepper, violet, and strawberry aromas.

 Read more